Le Grand Kallé: Early life and education

 Le Grand Kallé was born Joseph Athanase Tshamala Kabasele on 16 December 1930, in Pala Bala, near Matadi in Bas-Congo, then part of the Belgian Congo (now the Democratic Republic of the Congo).
 He was the fifth of ten children born to Luba parents André Tshamala and Hortense Malula, the sister of Cardinal Joseph Malula.
+The name Joseph was chosen to honor his late sister Josephine, and Athanase was added later in keeping with contemporary naming fashions of the time.
 One week after his birth, his family moved to Léopoldville (now Kinshasa) and settled in the commune of Kinshasa.

 Kabasele began his primary education in 1938 at Saint Joseph College (Collège Saint-Joseph) in Gombe, Kinshasa, and continued at Saint Anne middle school.
 During his studies, he served as a precentor in the Sainte Anne choir and at Saint Peter Church in the early 1940s.
 In his third year, he was expelled due to a serious disciplinary infraction along with several classmates, including Liwasa Edmond Xavier (Lex) and Labo Gabriel (Laboga).
 Following his formal education, he worked as a stenographer and typist in various local enterprises.